 Application and Selection

-Although this is the typical process, every project is different reflecting the specific issues and characteristics of the community.
+Typically, Quick Response assistance is provided by a team of consultants selected by TGM to offer the appropriate skills and expertise for the individual project.
+Every project is different, and must reflect the specific issues and characteristics of the community.
 A project may be initiated in a little as two months, although complicated situations may require a longer lead time.
 Once started, a typical planning project would last three to six months.

-Quick Response Reports on Completed Projects
+Quick Response Projects

 The Dimmick Site Concept Plan Project is part of a larger project to create a redevelopment plan for the former Josephine General Hospital Site near downtown Grants Pass.

 TGM supported the development of this effort to plan for transportation improvements on the South Beach Peninsula to accommodate bicycles and pedestrians and improve vehicle safety and access to parking.